Ammar-Alnagar/Ammar-Alnagar/README.md

 ### Glad to see you here!
-I am a Generative AI Engineer passionate about developing intelligent systems that can interact with and understand complex data.
-My journey began with a deep interest in Deep Learning and Natural Language Processing (NLP), and I have expanded my skillset into areas like Reinforcement Learning (RL), Retrieval-Augmented Generation (RAG), and Structured State Machines (SSMs).
+I am a AI Software Engineer passionate about developing intelligent systems that can interact with and understand complex data.
+My journey began with a deep interest in Deep Learning and Natural Language Processing (NLP), and I have expanded my skillset into areas like AI Agents, Retrieval-Augmented Generation (RAG) ,REact Agents and Selective State Machines (SSMs).

 I enjoy working on projects that combine cutting-edge machine learning techniques with real-world applications, including: